rbreve/LightSalad/README.md

 #Requirements#

-LightSalad was developed on Rails 2
+LightSalad runs on Rails 2.3.8

 Gems needed are

 *   authlogic
 *   oauth
-*   mechanize
-*   json"
+*   json
 *   authlogic-oauth
 *   recaptcha (optional)

 #Install#

-*   Edit your environment/development.rb and add your smtp server configuration in order to send mails
+*   rake  gems:install

 *   rake db:schema:load

 *   rake db:seed

 #Optional#

+To Send Emails

+*   Edit your environment/development.rb and add your smtp server configuration in order to send mails

+To use twitter connect via oauth

+*   Edit your environment.rb set TWITTER_PRIVATE_KEY and TWITTER_PUBLIC_KEY

 To use recaptcha: